taniman/profit-trailer/README.md

 2. Unzip proxybot.zip file
 3. Fill your apiKeys and secrets in application.properties
 5. Open a terminal or command prompt and type
-6. java -jar ProxyBot.jar -XX:+UseConcMarkSweepGC -Xmx256m -Xms256m
+6. java -jar ProfitTrailer.jar -XX:+UseConcMarkSweepGC -Xmx256m -Xms256m
    * On OSX or some linux versions you might need to sudo su and then run the java -jar command.
 7. If you did everything correctly the application will start without giving you any error messages